-2.0 Aims
+2.0 AIMS

 - 2.1 The aims of relationships and sex education (RSE) at our school are to: - Provide a framework in which sensitive discussions can take place - Prepare students for puberty, and give them an understanding of sexual development and the importance of health and hygiene - Help students develop feelings of self-respect, confidence, and empathy - Create a positive culture around issues of sexuality and relationships - Teach students the correct vocabulary to describe themselves and their bodies - 2.2 The objective of RSE is to help and support young people through their physical, emotional, and moral development.
-A successful programme, firmly embedded in PSHE, will help young people learn to respect themselves and others and move with confidence from childhood through adolescence into adulthood. - 2.3 The school will aim to: - Foster self-esteem, self-awareness, and a sense of personal moral responsibility - Encourage self-respect and consideration for others - Help develop skills in communication, decision-making and assertiveness - Prepare students to avoid unnecessary risks and dangers
+A successful programme, firmly embedded in PSHE, will help young people learn to respect themselves and others and move with confidence from childhood through adolescence into adulthood.
+This is especially important given the findings of the OFSTED review of Sexual Abuse and Harassment in schools and colleges. - 2.3 The school will aim to: - Foster self-esteem, self-awareness, and a sense of personal moral responsibility - Encourage self-respect and consideration for others - Help develop skills in communication, decision-making and assertiveness - Prepare students to avoid unnecessary risks and dangers

-3.0 Statutory requirements
+3.0 STATUTORY REQUIREMENTS

 - 3.1 As a secondary academy school we must provide RSE to all pupils as per section 34 of the Children and Social work act 2017. - 3.2 In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+This includes recent and updated guidance from the Department for Education around Sexual Violence and sexual Harassment in schools and colleges and found in Keeping Children Safe in Education Part 5.